 Note: If there are sites you visit frequently, consider whitelisting them by adding them to the “Allow” list.

-Before you proceed to enabling browsing history (if it happens to work for you, that is) or cookie deletion every time you close Google Chrome, remember that there are both pros and cons to such extensions.
-It’s up to you to decide.
 One other tip – if it’s just one site’s contribution to your browser history that you’d like to whitewash from history, Chrome does have techniques for taking care of just one web site at a time.